waydabber/m1ddc/README.md

 `max volume` - Returns maximum volume (if supported by the display, usually 100).

-`chg brightness n` - Change brightness by n and returns the current value (requires current and max reading support).
+`chg brightness n` - Changes brightness by n and returns the current value (requires current and max reading support).

-`chg contrast n` - Change contrast by n and returns the current value (requires current and max reading support).
+`chg contrast n` - Changes contrast by n and returns the current value (requires current and max reading support).

-`chg volume n` - Change volume by n and returns the current value (requires current and max reading support).
+`chg volume n` - Changes volume by n and returns the current value (requires current and max reading support).

+`display list` - Lists displays.

+`display n` - Chooses which display to control (use number 1, 2 etc.)

 You can also use 'b', 'c' and 'v' instead of 'brightness', 'contrast', 'volume'.